Scalable solution to crossed random effects model with random slopes: Results

 We considered a random train-test split of Stitch Fix data.
 We divide the test data into three categories: \begin{itemize} \item \textbf{Repeat client and repeat item:} The category includes test points with clients whose information was seen in the training data and items whose information was also available in the training data.
 The prediction of the rating was given by

-where $\hat \beta, \hat a_i,$ and $\hat b_j$ are the estimates of $\beta$ and BLUP estimates of $a_i$ and $b_j$ repectively. \item \textbf{New client and repeat item:} The category includes test points with clients whose information was not seen in the training data and items whose information was available in the training data.
+where $\hat \bbeta, \hat {\bsa_i},$ and $\hat {\bsb_j}$ are the estimates of $\bbeta$ and BLUP estimates of $\bsa_i$ and $\bsb_j$ respectively. \item \textbf{New client and repeat item:} The category includes test points with clients whose information was not seen in the training data and items whose information was available in the training data.
 The prediction of the rating was given by

-as the prior expectation for $a_i$ is zero. \item \textbf{Repeat client and new item:} The category includes test points with clients whose information was seen in the training data and items whose information was not available in the training data.
+as the prior expectation for $\bsa_i$ is zero. \item \textbf{Repeat client and new item:} The category includes test points with clients whose information was seen in the training data and items whose information was not available in the training data.
 The prediction of the rating was given by

-as the prior expectation for $b_j$ is zero. \end{itemize} We observed only two test data points in the third category, so we are only reporting prediction errors in the first two categories.
-In the table $\ref{table:prediction_errors}$, $\gls_0$ represent the crossed random effects model with random intercepts, $\gls_1$ represent the crossed random effects model with random intercepts and random slope for the variable ``match", and $\gls_2$ represent the crossed random effects model with random intercept and random slope for the variable ``match" and random slope for multiple indicator variables discussed above.
+as the prior expectation for $\bsb_j$ is zero. \end{itemize} We observed only two test data points in the third category, so we are only reporting prediction errors in the first two categories.
+Similar to table \ref{Tab:stitch_fix}, $\gls_0$ represents the crossed random effects model with random intercepts, $\gls_1$ and $\gls_2$ represent the crossed random effects models with random slopes discussed in Section \ref{sec.stitch_fix_model_1} and \ref{sec.stitch_fix_model_2} respectively.

-For the first category, we observe 99,115 data points and for the second category, we observe 883 data points. $\gls_0$ provides a significant improvement over $\ols$ in the first category but the improvement is not much significant for the second category as the information for the clients is not available in the training data. $\gls_1$ provides a small improvement over $\gls_0$ in both of the categories.
-However, $\gls_2$ provides worse performance compared to $\gls_0$ which reflects a possible overfitting.
-Thus, if we were to compare models $\gls_0$, $\gls_1$, and $\gls_2$, $\gls_1$ comes out to be the best one.
+For the first category, we observe 99,115 data points and for the second category, we observe 883 data points. $\gls_0$ provides a significant improvement over $\ols$ in the first category but the improvement is not very significant for the second category as the information for the clients is not available in the training data. $\gls_1$ provides a small improvement over $\gls_0$ in the first category and larger improvement in the second category. $\gls_2$ provides small improvement over $\gls_1$ in the first category, although the performance gets worse in the second category.
+The overall performance is found best for the second model i.e. $\gls_2$.
 The results are consistent with the naivety and inefficiency values we discussed before.